 Books are a great way to support children with trauma.
 Books also help students realize that others have also experienced similar events and feelings, and they are not alone.

-These are a few favorites to consider adding to your classroom library: (Amazon Affiliate Links)
+Here are 6 of my favorites to consider adding to your school counselor library:

 “A Terrible Thing Happened” by Margaret Holmes (Amazon Affiliate Link) is one of my top 5 must-have books for my school counselor library.